 The active ingredient is still hydrogen peroxide, and the method for applying it should be familiar.
 All you do is twist the bottom of the pen until whitening fluid appears on the applicator, then paint it onto your stained or yellow teeth 2-4 times a day, according to the Smileactives website.
 The price is also comparable to other teeth whitening pens.

 Basically if what you're looking for is a whitening pen, Smileactives will give you about the same as most other brands.
 For more info, watch their whitening pen video:

 Smileactives reviews from users

 Of course, one of the best things you can do when shopping for whitening kits is check out some user reviews to see what the public reaction is.
-Here we've put together a few reviews from the smileactives.com that give a pretty good idea of what people are saying about their product.
+Here we've put together a few reviews from smileactives.com that give a pretty good idea of what people are saying about their product.

-Most user reviews are quite positive, saying that they saw results and had no complaints:
+Most user Smileactives reviews on Amazon are quite positive, saying that they saw results and had no complaints:

 “I love this product.
 My teeth are whiter.
 I use it twice a day.
 I put my toothepaste on my toothbrush and I put Smileactives on top of my toothpaste!
 My teeth feel so clean.
 My teeth look sparkling white!”Speedysusie

-Some people who wrote reviews were really blown away, like Tamara, who saw results sooner than expected and even liked the way Smileactives toothpaste gel tastes:
+Some people who wrote Smileactives reviews were really blown away, like Tamara, who saw results sooner than expected and even liked the way Smileactives toothpaste gel tastes:

 “Ive really enjoyed smile actives.
 Its simple to use with your toothpaste and it has a great taste.
 Its been about a month now but I started seeing results within two weeks.”Tamara1969